Webistemology

 Identity theft: Attack the right issue

-Bruce Schneir writes in his blog: "The very term 'identity theft' is an oxymoron.
+blog: "The very term 'identity theft' is an oxymoron.
 Identity is not a possession that can be acquired or lost; it's not a thing at all.
 Someone's identity is the one thing about a person that cannot be stolen.

 The real crime here is fraud; more specifically, impersonation leading to fraud.
 Impersonation is an ancient crime, but the rise of information-based credentials gives it a modern spin. "